Females on the Autism Spectrum: The Lost Girls who are Hiding in Plain Sight

 Autism Spectrum Disorder (ASD) has been traditionally thought to be a ‘male’ disorder, with a gender ratio of 4:1.
 This ratio is thought to be inaccurate because the data from early autism research studies originated almost entirely from studies with male participants.

-Nonetheless, this means that females with less severe functioning impairment are less likely to receive early, correct diagnosis because the diagnostic criteria are based on male presentation and traits.
+Nonetheless, this means that females with less severe functioning impairment are less likely to receive early, correct diagnoses because the diagnostic criteria are based on male presentation and traits.
 The term “lost girls” was coined to describe females on the spectrum, who have flown under the radar without receiving support for their difficulties.

-Up until recent years, when we are slowly gaining a better understanding of the female presentation of autism, many do not recognise that ASD is manifested differently amongst females.
+Up until recent years, when we are slowly gaining a better understanding of the female presentation of autism, many do not recognise that autism is manifested differently amongst females.
 Let’s unpack some of these tendencies that many females on the spectrum present with.

 Many females on the spectrum put in a lot of effort to mask, or to hide, their difficulties or autistic characteristics because they know that would draw unwanted attention to them.